 • Headphones are more convenient and often cheaper too

-The best sim racing speakers are the Dali Oberon 5 speakers, while the Logitech Z906 setup is a good option for those on a tighter budget.
+The best sim racing speakers are the Logitech Z906, as they provide a great balance between price and performance.
 Whether you plan on opting for the humble simplicity of a soundbar, or the lavish extravagance of a full 7.1 surround sound setup, you’ll be sure to hear instant improvements to your default monitor/TV speakers.